w0j0pl/Data_Analysis/README.md

-# What do I do here?
+# Data_Analysis

-In this project I look at the difference between women's and men's salary and between people working remotely, hybrid and in-person.
-I had to clean some data and make results "fair", but I think that results are very suprising
+In this repo I practice and work on my data analysis skills.